 - Rectal bleeding is the most common presenting symptom.

-- Anal pruritus is common in both types if advanced
+- Anal pruritus is common in both types.

 - Pain is a common feature of external, but internal hemorrhoids only cause pain when prolapsed and thrombosed